andrey-moura/uva-lang/README.md

 ```

 # Install
-After building, run as sudo on Linux or with a Administrator Command Prompt on Windows
+After building, run as sudo on Linux or with an Administrator Command Prompt on Windows

 ```sh
     cmake --install build